Poltava Air Base: German Air Attack

 The disaster infuriated many Americans because Soviet air defenses were completely ineffective.
 The head of the Military Mission in Moscow, General John Deane reported back: "The Russian anti-aircraft and fighter defenses failed miserably.
 Their anti-aircraft batteries fired 28,000 rounds of medium and heavy shells, assisted by searchlights, without bringing down a single German plane.
 There were supposed to be 40 Yaks on hand as night fighters, but only four or five of them got off the ground.
 Both their anti-aircraft and night fighters lacked the radar devices which made ours so effective."
-(If nothing else, the statements by a ranking American that "the Russian...anti-aircraft batteries fired 28,000 rounds of medium and heavy shells..." and that "...only four or five (Yaks) got off the ground" completely refutes certain other claims that the Russians provided nothing more than a single truck carrying .50 caliber machine guns as air defense.)
-Although no such claim is made concerning "one truck" carrying .50 caliber machine guns, it is likely General Deane was referring to the 28,000 rounds fired being a combination of mostly heavy .50 caliber shells along with some medium Yak fired shells.
-The point being that the Russian defenses could not hit the broad side of a barn, or were not trying to actually shoot down the attacking Luftwaffe planes during the three-hour attack.
-Five Yaks taking to the air constituted a small fraction of what could have been put into the air to counter the Luftwaffe attack.
-For all intents and purposes, the only defenses provided by Stalin were indeed American made .50 caliber machine guns mounted on American made trucks.
+(If nothing else, the statements by a ranking American that "the Russian...anti-aircraft batteries fired 28,000 rounds of medium and heavy shells..." and that "...only four or five (Yaks) got off the ground" completely refutes other claims that the Russians provided nothing more than a single truck carrying .50 caliber machine guns as air defense.)

 American fighters were not permitted to take off (U.S. air operations were governed by a cumbersome 24-hour-long permitting process), but without radar they would have been equally ineffective.
-Radar would not have been required to track and locate the attacking Luftwaffe planes.
-Everyone knew where they were coming from and what their target was.
-Hansen is a counterproductive and unreliable source.
-The main point is that Stalin would not allow any effective defenses during the attack by the Luftwaffe.
-In the preceding paragraph General Deane stated the Yaks had no radar available like our night fighters there did.

 Afterwards the USAAF discontinued heavy bomber operations at Poltava for about a month.
 FRANTIC-3 and 4 consisted of long-range fighters.
 The Americans also insisted on stationing radar-equipped night fighters, P-61s of the 427th Night Fighter Squadron, at Poltava, but Soviet permission could not be obtained.

 When further issues arose over resupply of the Warsaw uprising (also denied), and a hostile environment at the bases replaced previous amity, the USAAF decided to downgrade the base, and major operations ended by late September.